celikeren/docker-cheatsheet/README.md

+### task:
-## run a container from ubuntu image with a specific name
+1. run a container from ubuntu image with a specific name
-## install nginx in this container
+2. install nginx in this container
-## view nginx welcome page and exit
+3. view nginx welcome page and exit

-- `docker run -tid --name my-ubuntu ubuntu`
-- `docker exec -it my-ubuntu sh`

-or just

-- `docker run -ti --name my-ubuntu ubuntu`
+- `docker run -it --name my-ubuntu ubuntu`

 - `apt install nginx`
     >_if you get this error: Unable to locate package nginx_